MuhammadMuneeb007/BioStarsGPT/README.md

 Entries with at least one answered question: 9923 (100.00%)
 ```

+## Step 7: Split data based on the clustering (CRITICAL)

+> **Note:**
+> This step is critical due to the large dataset size—over 100,000 question-answer pairs.
+Running inference on the entire test set was computationally expensive (e.g., 1,000 questions took one day per model), so the test set was reduced to 100 questions for practical evaluation.

+> To address the high diversity in the data, we performed clustering and then split the dataset proportionally: samples for train, validation, and test sets were drawn from each cluster according to its size.
+Importantly, all related items (e.g., Question 1, Question 2, Explanation 1, Explanation 2) from the same post were kept together in the same split.
+This ensures that no related content appears across train, validation, or test sets, maintaining strict separation and preventing data leakage.

 ### Script: `Step7-SplitData.py`

 This script optimizes the semantic clustering and data splitting process for large biological question-answer datasets with memory-efficient techniques.
 It improves on the previous implementation by: (1) implementing batch processing and memory management throughout the pipeline, including explicit garbage collection and memory-optimized model parameters; (2) adding adaptive sampling for large datasets during UMAP dimensionality reduction and HDBSCAN clustering; (3) optimizing the visualization process with reduced resolution parameters and simplified plotting; (4) implementing more efficient diversity calculations with batched similarity computations; and (5) adding complexity distribution analysis across train/validation/test splits.
-The script maintains the core functionality of creating semantically balanced dataset splits while preserving question-pair relationships, but significantly reduces memory requirements and processing time through algorithmic optimizations such as adaptive n_neighbors parameters, sequential batch processing for JSONL output, and simplified visualization approaches that avoid memory-intensive density contours.
-These optimizations enable the pipeline to process much larger biological question-answer datasets on hardware with limited memory resources.
+The script maintains the core functionality of creating semantically balanced dataset splits while preserving question-pair relationships.

 #### Usage: